Yamamoto0773/miditone-server/README.md

     - `"hard"`

 #### Response
-- in descending order of points
+- Elements are sorted in descending order of points
 ```json
 {
   "data": [